 Examines the political conflicts and compromises resulting from different interpretations of environmental protection.
 Special emphasis is placed on the choices regarding the distribution of costs and benefits and the trade-offs between environmental goals and other public and private objectives.
 Recommended prerequisite: POLS 220.
-Odd years Fall.
+See department chair.